mirisuzanne/mia/content/who.md

   caption: |
     This face is one of my special skills.
 summary: |
-  Miriam is an artist, activist, teacher, and web-developer.
+  I'm an artist, activist,
+  teacher, and web developer.
-  As a co-founder of [OddBird](/orgs/oddbird/), [Teacup Gorilla](/orgs/teacup-gorilla/), and [Grapefruit Lab](/orgs/grapefruit-lab/) she hopes to create art & software that celebrate the queer complexity of human experience.
+  As a co-founder of [OddBird](/orgs/oddbird/), [Teacup Gorilla](/orgs/teacup-gorilla/), and [Grapefruit Lab](/orgs/grapefruit-lab/)
+  I hope to create art & software that celebrate the queer complexity of human experience.
 ---
 {% import "content.macros.njk" as content %}

+Over the last 15 years
+I've published novels & albums & technical manuals;
+created award-winning theater & open-source tools;
+cleaned my bedroom more than once;
-Miriam has published novels & albums & technical manuals, produced award-winning theater & open-source code, and presented at conferences around the world -- but she has never been promoted at a job, done a white-board interview, or graduated from college.
+and presented at conferences around the world -- but I've never been promoted at a job, done a whiteboard interview, or graduated from college.